rita-barbosa/LAPR2-2223/docs/sprintA/us002/01.requirements-engineering/Readme.md

 > more or less attributes to be mentioned.

-> The information required in any kind of sale is: type of property, area, location, DCC, price and one or maore
+> The information required in any kind of sale is: type of property, area, location, DCC, price and one or more
 > photographs.
 If the property is an apartment or house then the number of bedrooms, bathrooms and parking spaces, as
 > well
 > as the available equipment should be included.
 Lastly, if it's a house the existence of a basement, inhabitable loft